mohamedyasser722/SurveyBasket/README.md

-Here’s an updated README draft that includes the database schema and relationships explanation:

----

 # SurveyBasket API

 Welcome to the **SurveyBasket API**!
 This repository contains the backend logic for a survey and poll management system, providing endpoints for user authentication, polls, questions, votes, and more.